-Pitfall, pitcher, urn, snap, bladder, sticky - all of these words have been used to describe the means by which carnivorous plants acquire their prey.
+Pitfall, pitcher, urn, snap, bladder, sticky - all of these words have been used to describe the various means by which carnivorous plants capture their prey.
 But what about "lobster pot?"
 Believe it or not, there is a genus of plants that has evolved a strategy for catching prey that would make lobster fishers proud.

-Above ground they resemble their cousins the bladderworts (genus Utricularia).
+Above ground they resemble their cousins the bladderworts (Utricularia).
 The flowers are quite showy and most species present them in either yellow or purple.
 At ground level sits a dense rosette of leaves.
 These are only part of the foliar picture.
 The corkscrew plants produce an entirely different set of leaves that take care of their nutrient needs.
 To find these, however, one must look underground.

 Genlisea have no roots.
 Instead, they are anchored into the soil by truly bizarre, highly modified leaves.
 These leaves produce no chlorophyll and look absolutely nothing like what we expect leaves to look like.
 Instead, they form a hollow cylinder that corkscrews down into the permanently saturated soils in which it lives.
 This is where its carnivorous habits take place.

 Along the length of each corkscrewed leaf runs a slit-like opening.
 Lining the mouth and inside of the chamber are backwards pointing hairs.
 Like a lobster pot trap, animals can enter these slits with ease.
 Getting back out, however, is nearly impossible.
 The only option trapped critters have is to continue onward to their doom.
 Towards the end of the traps sits a chamber where most of the digestion takes place.
 A quick caveat here: to say animals is a bit misleading.
 Most of what these plants are feeding on are small, soil-dwelling protozoans.